Sikhism in the United Kingdom

-British Sikhs number over 520,000 people and account for 0.88% of England and Wales's population as of 2021, forming the United Kingdom's fourth-largest religious group.
-According to the 2021 United Kingdom census, Sikhs in England & Wales numbered 524,140, with 520,092 in England and 4,048 in Wales.
-The largest Sikh populations in the U.K. are in the West Midlands and Greater London.
+British Sikhs number over 535,000 people and account for 0.8% of the British population as of 2021, forming the United Kingdom's fourth-largest religious group.
+According to the 2021 United Kingdom census, British Sikhs numbered 535,517, with 520,092 in England, 10,988 in Scotland, 4,048 in Wales, and 389 in Northern Ireland.
+The largest Sikh populations in the United Kingdom are in the West Midlands and Greater London.

 History

+Sikh Empire

 Sikhs and Britain have a long and storied history.
 Decades before the last Sikh King, Duleep Singh, stepped onto British soil in the middle of the 19th century, there had been Anglo-Sikh contact as far back as the 1800s in the Punjab with his father Maharaja Ranjit Singh.
 Since then, even though this relationship has changed in nature many times, both communities have left a strong permanent influence on each other.
 For instance, in such varied parts of British society as food, language, political systems, soldiering and of course cricket, the British-Sikh relationship has given rise to many new facets of modern British and Indian society.

+Migration of Sikhs to Britain

 The first permanent Sikh in Britain was Maharaja Duleep Singh (1838-1893), the last Sikh Emperor of the Imperial Sukerchakia Dynasty, from 1844 to 1849.
 He arrived in England in the year 1854, having been exiled from his kingdom by the East India Company.
 His mother, Empress Jind Kaur (1817-1863), arrived in 1860 at Kensington in Victorian London and settled permanently, after being at war with Britain for an extended period of time until the fall of the Sikh Dynasty in 1849.
 She was given permission by Parliament to settle on English soil.

 The First Sikh Settlers started migrating from the Punjab in 1911, when the first Sikh Gurdwara was opened in London.
 During the start of the First and Second World Wars respectively, there was already an established Sikh presence in many parts of England.
-Britain’s first south Asian immigrants after the war were Pakistani Muslims and Punjabi Sikhs from the Jullundur Doab.
+Britain's first south Asian immigrants after the war were Pakistani Muslims and Punjabi Sikhs from the Jullundur Doab.
 They tended to settle in midland towns such as Birmingham and Leeds, as well as in the London borough of Southall.

+Present

 In 2019, Seema Malhotra MP set up the first debate in Parliament to discuss the positive contribution of the Sikh community over the last 70 years.

 Despite the existence of advocacy organisations like the British Sikh Report, there is very little systematic research on British Sikhs.
 The only major academic work that is comprehensive, systematic and a through history of the community is by Gurharpal Singh and Darshan S. Tatla, Sikhs in Britain: The Making of a Community (Zed, 2006).
 This work needs updating in light of the impending Census 2021 to reflect changes in the community's profile.